 Responsibilities

-- Develop age-appropriate curriculum maps and lesson plans using project-based learning to be submitted in a timely manner for assigned grade and/or activity.
+- Develop age- and stage-appropriate curriculum maps and lesson plans using project-based learning to be submitted weekly for assigned grade and/or activity.

-- Prepare materials and examples in advance for participants’ understanding during activities.
+- Prepare materials and examples in advance to facilitate participants’ understanding during activities.

 - Provide program support during high-risk times like arrivals, snack times, and especially dismissals.

-- Work with assigned team members to collectively create a safe, brave learning space for all assigned participants.
+- Work with assigned team members to collectively create a safe and brave learning space for all assigned participants.

-- Maintain room, activity areas, and program space, keeping them clean and organized.
+- Maintain room, activity areas, and program space, keeping them clean and organized and manage the use of program supplies.

 - Motivate and maintain active involvement of program participants in all activities.